Sunday, April 29, 2007

 8 basil leaves

 Wash the tomatoes and split them in half lengthwise.
-Remove as many seeds as you can easily with a pointy spoon or the tip of a knife.
-Place the halves cut-side down on a paper towel to drain the watery juices, then cut into ½-inch cubes.
+Remove as many seeds as you can easily with a small spoon or the tip of a knife.
+Place the halves cut-side down on a paper towel to drain, then cut into ½-inch cubes.

 After rubbing the hot grilled bread with garlic, top with some of the diced tomatoes.
-Sprinkle with basil, salt, and pepper, then drizzle a little olive oil over each piece.
+Sprinkle with basil, salt, and pepper, then drizzle lightly with olive oil.

 No comments: